michalfibek/cinegood/README.md

 Your personal movie database using OMDb API.

-Build using React and React Router.
+Built with React and React Router.

 ## Instructions